qBioTurin/SIR/ReadME.md

 must have docker installed on its computer for exploiting the *epimod*’s docker images (for more information on the docker installation see:
-[link to install docker](https://docs.docker.com/engine/installation/)), and to have authorization to execute docker commands reported in the command page of function install docker.
+[link to install docker](https://docs.docker.com/engine/installation/)), and to have the authorization to execute docker commands reported in the command page of function install docker.
 To do this the following commands must be executed.